alexk-school/ENCE_3501_VLSI_Class2023/FinalProject/readme.md

 A copy of VLSI settings used can be found in [/electricProject/electricPrefs.xml](http://raw.githubusercontent.com/alexk-school/ENCE_3501_VLSI_Class2023/main/FinalProject/electricProject/electricPrefs.xml) Keep in mind that this includes simulation settings.
 This lab was made using [sCMOS sub micron rules](http://bears.ece.ucsb.edu/class/ece224a/sCMOS/sCMOS-main.html) with a λ of 300 nm.

-All mosfets will be simulated as long channel.
+All mosfets will be simulated as long channel (5V, 1um).

 ### MuddLib07